-Acquisition of Blue Spring surface water rights (NMSA 1995) and the "...lack of oil and gas reserves in the area..." prompted reclassification of P. pecosensis from a federal Candidate for listing under the ESA to a Species of Concern (Federal Register 1996).
+Current Status: The Pecos springsnail was listed as state threatened in 1983.
+Acquisition of Blue Spring surface water rights (72-5-28 NMSA 1995) and the "...lack of oil and gas reserves in the area..." prompted reclassification of P. pecosensis from a federal candidate for listing under the ESA to a species of concern (Federal Register 1996).
 Contrary to conclusions possibly drawn from this reclassification, the Black River Valley has experienced repeated problems of ground water depletion and contamination.
-Water levels of domestic and agricultural/range wells in the Black River Valley have lowered and even dried-up (residents of Black River

-Village and environs, pers. com.).
-The acquisition of surface water rights from Blue Spring was a temporary state lease (NMSA 1995).
+Water levels of domestic and agricultural/range wells in the Black River Valley have lowered and even dried-up (residents of Black River Village and environs, pers. com.).
+The acquisition of surface water rights from Blue Spring was a temporary state lease (72-5-28 NMSA 1995).
+Pecos springsnail is apparently extirpated from Castle Spring (Landye 1981, NMDGF 1988, Mehlhop 1992).
+Lang (2002, 2004) reported persistence of P. pecosensis in Blue Spring from springhead sources downstream through the middle reach of the spring run.
+This population has been monitored annually since 1997.